Nasi (Hebrew title): Modern Hebrew

 In Modern Hebrew, nasi means "president", and is not used in its classical sense.
-The word Nasi is used, in Israel, as the title of the Head of State and Chief Justice of the Supreme Court.
-In Hebrew, the word "prince" is now expressed by a synonym: "nasi" (as in Yehuda HaNasi) and nasīkh (נָסִיך).
+The word nasi is used, in Israel, as the title of the President of Israel and the Chief Justice of the Supreme Court of Israel.
+In Hebrew, the word "prince" is now expressed by a synonym: nasi (as in Yehuda HaNasi) and nasīkh (נָסִיך).

-Much more recently, Rabbi Adin Steinsaltz took the title nasi in an attempt to re-establish the Sanhedrin in its judicial capacity as the Supreme Court of Judaism.
+Much more recently, Adin Steinsaltz took the title nasi in an attempt to reestablish the Sanhedrin in its judicial capacity as the supreme court of Judaism.

 List of Nesi'im

 During the Mishnaic period, the office of nasi was filled as follows: